ocular-d/openapi-guide/docs/about.md

 The key is [adopting an outside-in perspective](https://stoplight.io/blog/why-you-should-view-your-apis-as-products/#1.-adopt-an-outside-in-perspective) and putting yourself in the shoes of who uses your API all the time.

-For these reasons, we put together a set of best practices and recommendations that, if followed throughout the entire API lifecycle and regardless of the API type, can ensure that the product is an API users love using.
+For these reasons, we put together a set of good practices and recommendations that, if followed throughout the entire API lifecycle and regardless of the API type, can ensure that the product is an API users love using.